waansolutions/html5-boilerplate/README.md

 ####Support or Contact

-At waanit, we want to make sure that all the high-class qualities of html5-boilerplate are utilized to their highest potential.
+At WAANIT, we want to make sure that all the high-class qualities of html5-boilerplate are utilized to their highest potential.
 So if you ever wish to know more about this template, kindly e-mail us at support@waan.it and we will be glad to assist you.

 html5-boilerplate is developed & maintained by [waanit](http://www.waan.it)